 And then there’s other components like competitive landscape benchmarking.
 Firms already do a competitive landscape analysis during due diligence, but these insights can also be really helpful for portfolio companies—giving them a bird’s eye view of their market that they can keep tracking and benchmarking themselves against with metrics like headcount growth, website traffic, and funding raised.

-What are the biggest challenges that data-driven investors face?
+2. What are the biggest challenges that data-driven investors face, and how can they overcome these challenges?

 There are two main challenges that data-driven investors face: product-related, and cultural.